Deng Adut: Early life

-Adut was born around 1983 near Malek, a small fishing village in South Sudan near White Nile River.
+Adut was born in 1984 near Malek, a small fishing village in South Sudan near White Nile River.
 He is a member of the Dinka people.
 One of eight children, he had a happy early childhood spent with his family at their banana farm.

 At the age of around six or seven, Adut was taken from his mother and marched for 33 days to Ethiopia along with 30 other child conscripts.
 During the march, some boys died of starvation or thirst, others were shot by bandits, and others attacked by wild animals.
 The boys were forced to fight for the Sudan People's Liberation Army in the Second Sudanese Civil War.
 They were brainwashed and given daily doses of khat, a herbal stimulant drug popular in East Africa.
 Adut was taught to use an AK-47 assault rifle and other weapons.
 He witnessed many atrocities, including people dying from dehydration and a grenade explosion and children committing suicide.
 At 12 years of age he was shot in the testicles and back and almost bled to death.

 In 1995, Adut's older half-brother, John Mac, smuggled Adut out of Sudan at night in a truck under sacks of corn.
 Adut spent 18 months in a refugee camp in Kenya.
 The United Nations granted both brothers refugee status, and in 1998 when Adut was 14, Australia granted both boys a visa.